 Pro Tip: Vinegar is a great way to de-stink things!
 If you move into a pre-owned house (or car) and you can't handle the smell, put a bowl of vinegar in each room overnight (preferably when you're not also there) to get rid of the smell.
-It will absorb pretty much any odor, from strong cigarette smoke to pet odors!
-The vinegar smell should dissipate quickly when you're done, but you can put some boxes of baking soda out to help it along, if needed.
+It absorbs pretty much any odor, from strong cigarette smoke to pet odors!
+The vinegar smell should dissipate quickly when you're done, but you can put some boxes of baking soda out to help it along if needed.

-USE VINEGAR TO CLEAN
+USE VINEGAR TO CLEAN… EVERYTHING